Leo-Carlton/ENGG2112_CNN/README.md

 * then, dependent testing was conducted.
 Every combination of batch size, fully connected layers, and convolutional layers was tested
 * batch size 256 showed best results across the board, and was selected
 * final selection was batch 256, conv layers 5, fully connected layers 1
+* all dependent testing utilised early stopping, as we didnt want it to take too much time to compile a large number of models, and we werent testing epochs

 # Phase 5, building model
 * with hyperparameters chosen, the final model was built, and showed good results